Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ⬇️

 👩‍💻👨‍💻 **Developers** pick up [ready for Dev issues](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3A%22Ready+for+Dev%22+) and submit PRs to the project when then get approved and merged.
 If you are working on developing an issue, be sure to assign yourself to it.
-If you wwant to work on an issue and someone already is, ask if they want help.
+If you want to work on an issue and someone already is, ask if they want help.
 If they agree add yourself to the assignment.

 ⬇️